SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 7) Finally, create a pull request to merge your changes.

 ## Deleting an Internship
-If possible, it is preferable to set an internship as inactive (see [Editing an Internship](#Editing-an-Internship) above) rather than deleting it.
+It is preferable to set an internship as inactive (see [Editing an Internship](#Editing-an-Internship) above) rather than deleting it.

-However, if there is a specific reason why you believe an internship should be removed from this repository entirely, please remove it and create a pull-request specifying why it should be deleted.
+However, if there is a specific reason why you believe an internship should be removed from this repository entirely, please remove it from `listings.json` by creating a pull-request and specify why it should be deleted.

-## Adding to the Markdown Table
+## Automatic README.md Updates
-We have a script that will automatically add your contribution to the appropriate page in a row that looks something like this:
+A script will automatically add new contributions as well as new internships found by [Simplify](simplify.jobs) to the appropriate README.
+The row will look something like this:
 ```md
 | Company | Location | Role | Link | Status |
 | --- | --- | --- | --- | --- |